ucsb-cs156-s25/jpa03-yuecao365/docs/github-pages.md

    </tbody>
 </table>

 # Keeping the site up to date

-As you add pull requests, the javadoc and storybook will be generated for those as well by GitHub Actions scripts.
+If/when you add pull requests, reports will be generated for those as well on the later part of the page.

-Note that:
-* The javadoc is only generated when there is a change to the backend code (either files under `src/` or the `pom.xml` file)
+Note that the javadoc, jacoco, and pitest reports are only generated when there is a change to the backend code (either files under `src/` or the `pom.xml` file).
-* The storybook is only generated when there is a change to the frontend code (files under `frontend/`)

 # Regenerating the site

 If at any point, you want to rebuild the entire documentation site, you can run the GitHub Action `02-gh-pages-rebuild` again.